BRASIL! Brazilian CurrencyBrazilian Currency| Home | Currency Converter | Brazilian Banknotes/Coins |

 The real is issued in denominations of 1 real (as both a note that is no longer being produced and a coin), 2 reais, 5 reais, 10 reais, 20 reais, 50 reais and 100 reais notes.
 Centavos are issued in denominations of 1 centavo (no longer produced and now VERY rare), 5 centavos, 10 centavos, 25 centavos and 50 centavos.

 At its introduction in June, 1994, the exchange rate of the real was essentially on a par with the US dollar.
-Since then, it has fluctuated widely and at one point, in mid August, 2000, dropped as low as (BRL) R$ 4.03 = USD$ 1.00.
-However, since then, the Brazilian real has made the most impressive gains against the US dollar of any currency in the world.
+Since then, it has fluctuated widely and at one point, in mid August, 2000, dropped as low as R$ 4.03 = USD$ 1.00.
+However, since then, the Brazilian real has made the most impressive gains against the US dollar of any currency in the world and continues to do so.

-In April, 2010, the Brazilian Central Bank raised interest rates in the country, which had as its result the strengthening of the real.
-The real reached a three month high of 1.7205 on April 30, two days after the Brazilian Central Bank raised the benchmark interest rate 0.75 percentage point to 9.5 percent.
+In April, 2010, the Brazilian Central Bank raised interest rates in the country, which had as its result the strengthening of the real and the weakening of the dollar.
+The real reached a quarterly high of 1.7205 in April 2010, two days after the Brazilian Central Bank raised the benchmark interest rate 0.75 percentage point to 9.5 percent.
+Since then, the Brazilian Central Bank has raised the benchmark interest rate to 12.5% in an attempt to curb inflation.
+While some do not see the central Bank raising interest rates again in 2011, there are many who expect at least one more raise of 0.25% before the end of 2011 if inflation continues.

-The Central Bank of Brazil has also recently held several spot auctions to buy up U.S. dollars in their efforts to weaken the real and, thereby, make Brazilian exports less costly on the world market.
-On May 6, 2010, the real declined the most in almost a year and a half, primarily based upon concerns about Greece’s financial crisis and the worry that the crisis may spread to other European nations, including Spain and Portugal.
+During 2010 and on into 2011, the Central Bank of Brazil has held numerous spot auctions to buy U.S. dollars in their efforts to weaken the real and, thereby, make Brazilian exports less costly on the world market.
+On May 6, 2010, the real declined the most in almost a year and a half, primarily based upon concerns about Greece’s financial crisis and the worry that the crisis may spread to other European nations, including Ireland, Portugal, Spain and Italy.
+But this was only temporary.
+The real continues its climb against the dollar as well as other currencies.

-For the latest, up to the minute exchange rate for the Brazilian real to/from US dollars, euros, British pounds, Japanese yen, etc., visit our online Currency Converter. and (for historical exchange rates of up to five years) visit http://finance.yahoo.com/currency.
+For the latest, up to the minute exchange rate for the Brazilian real to/from US dollars, euros, British pounds, Japanese yen, etc., visit our online Currency Converter. and (for historical exchange rates of up to five years) visit https://finance.yahoo.com/currency.
 Information about Brazilian banking and banks is also available as well as examples of all the most current Brazilian banknotes and coins in circulation including their reverse / obverse sides.
-Also included are the designs of new series of banknotes that will start being issued in 2010.
+Also included are the designs of new series of banknotes that started being issued in late 2010.

 Caution!
 Especially when dealing with money, keep in mind that, in Brazil, the use of commas (,) and periods (.) expressed in numerals is exactly the opposite of what is used in the United States.
 Brazilians use a period (.) instead of a comma (,) —to delineate thousands— and a comma (,) instead of a period (.) —to delineate fractions.
 Normally, an amount in reais is written as R$, consequently, R$ 6,00 (with a comma) is six reais and R$ 6.000 (with a period) is six thousand reais.
 Likewise, for amounts with fractions (centavos), it's 1.045,25 instead of 1,045.25 (one thousand, forty five reais and twenty five centavos) or R$ 10,25 instead of R$ 10.25 (ten reais and twenty five centavos).